triniwiz/nativescript-stripe/README.md

 ```

 ### Angular
-Place the following in your main.ts
+To use the Custom Integration's CreditCardView, place the following in your main.ts

 ```ts
 import { registerElement } from "nativescript-angular/element-registry";